 Why is DCU providing this mentoring scheme?

-DCU's Strategic Plan 2017-2022 makes staff talent development a strategic goal.
+Staff Talent Development is one of the goals in DCU's Strategic Plan 2017-2022.
 The university invests in and promotes mentoring because of the enormous benefits it offers to mentees and mentors alike.
-The research into mentoring inside and outside of HE strongly supports its effectiveness at transferring different knowledge and skills between staff.
+The research into mentoring inside and outside of HE strongly supports its effectiveness in transferring different knowledge and skills between staff.
 The benefits of mentoring for DCU include:

 - Grow and develop the future leaders of DCU - we recognise that a key role of leadership is about growing and developing new leaders